A New Cooperative Framework for Parallel Trajectory-Based Metaheuristics: Experimental Studies

-\subsection{Internal behavior of PEBGLS-t}
+\subsection{Internal Behavior of PEBGLS-t}

-The previous experiments show that PEBGLS-t performs better than P-I-EBGLS.
-In this section we study the cause of the superiority by tracking the internal behavior of PEBGLS-t and P-I-EBGLS.
-The experimental platform is a computer cluster formed by 8 computers, each computer contains an Intel Core2 Duo E8500 CPU.
-Hence this cluster contains 16 cores in total.
-The operating system of each computer is ubuntu 15.04.
-Computers are connected by LAN.
-The test instance is att532.
+The previous experiments show that for PEBGLS the torus topology is better than the bidirectional ring topology, hence in the following experiments we only apply the torus topology to PEBGLS.
+The pervious experiments also show that the collaboration among different PEBGLS processes improves the overall solution quality.
+In this section we investigate how the collaboration benefits each process.
+To answer that question, we recorded and studied the internal behavior of PEBGLS-t during the search.
+For comparison, we also recorded the behavior of Independent PEBGLS processes (P-I-EBGLS).
+The only different between PEBGLS-t and P-I-EBGLS is that in P-I-EBGLS the processes do not communicate with each other and $s_e$ is only updated by $s_{hb}$ every $U$ iterations.

-In our experiment, we first randomly generate $16\times1000$ different initial solutions.
-Then 1000 runs of PEBGLS-t with 16 processes and 1000 runs of P-I-EBGLS with 16 processes are started from the generated solution set.
-Hence for each PEBGLS-t run, there is a P-I-EBGLS run starts from the same initial solutions.
-All the runs end when the globally optimal cost of att532 is reached.
-In the first 1000 iteration, the PEBGLS-t processes do not communicate with each other.
-The other experiment settings are the same as the settings in Section \ref{sec:epm_EBGLS}.
-In this experiment, the entire history of each process is recorded.
+The experimental platform was Tianhe2 supercomputer.
+The test instances were gr431, att532 and rat575 from the TSPLIB.
+On each instance, we first randomly generated $16\times\text{1,000}$ different initial solutions.
+Then \text{1,000} runs of PEBGLS-t with 16 processes and \text{1,000} runs of P-I-EBGLS with 16 processes were started from the generated solution set.
+The torus topology shape in PEBGLS-t was $4\times4$.
+Hence for each PEBGLS-t run, there was a P-I-EBGLS run starting from the same initial solutions.
+All the runs ended when the globally optimal cost was reached.
+In the first \text{1,000} iterations, the PEBGLS-t processes did not communicate with each other, i.e. in the first \text{1,000} iterations the PEBGLS-t processes did not cooperate with each other.
+The other experimental settings were the same as the settings in Section~\ref{sec:epm_speedup}.
+In this experiment, the entire history of each process was recorded.

-Fig. \ref{fig:excess_vs_iter} shows how the average best excess changes with the iteration number.
-We can see that, in the first 1000 iterations, the behavior of the PEBGLS-t processes is the same as that of P-I-EBGLS processes, because in the first 1000 iterations we let the PEBGLS-t processes do not communicate with each other.
-After the PEBGLS-t processes start communicate with each other, the average best excess of PEBGLS-t becomes smaller than that of P-I-EBGLS.
-It means that the communication among processes can truly improve the solution quality.
+Figure~\ref{fig:excess_vs_iter} shows how the average excess changed over time on the three instances.
+We can see that in the first \text{1,000} iterations, the average excess attained by PEBGLS-t was the same as that attained by P-I-EBGLS.
+This is because in the first \text{1,000} iterations the PEBGLS-t processes did not communicate with each other.
+After the \text{1,000}th iteration, the PEBGLS-t processes started to communicate with each other.
+Then the average excess attained by PEBGLS-t became lower than that attained by P-I-EBGLS.
+This means that the cooperation approach in the PEB framework can truly improve the overall solution quality.